 It’s hard to consistently provide good customer service.
 On some days, the customer calling your helpline isn’t clear about what they want.
 On other days, your agents are inundated with calls because of a different crisis and have no choice but to place customers on hold as they manage every query that comes their way.
 That said, providing prompt and helpful customer support (as often as possible) is important because:

-In the last year, businesses have lost almost $75 billion due to poor service and obstacles such as long hold times and multiple phone trees, amongst others, have made call centers synonymous with poor quality support.
+In the last year, businesses have lost almost $75 billion due to poor service and obstacles such as long hold times and multiple phone trees.
 Here, we’ve shortlisted some of the worst phone support stories we’ve heard to show you the kind of pitfalls that contribute to customer (and revenue) loss:

 The situation: Alex ordered a pair of Bluetooth speakers online.
 The speakers were delivered in a beautifully packaged box, with instructions and a helpline number for prompt assistance.
 Alex had difficulties connecting the speakers to his smartphone and, after failing to find solutions from articles online, called the helpline.
 After getting through 3 phone trees, he managed to (finally!) connect with a human agent.
 But Jack, the support agent, doesn’t seem to care about Alex’s issue.
 He places Alex on hold for a few minutes to check the product manual.
 He repeats instructions that are already on Alex’s printed manual.
 He doesn’t respond to Alex’s increasing frustration and then directs Alex to a help center webpage that has no new information.